 What has Russia's stance been?

-Russia denies having breaching the INF Treaty and said the 9M-729 missile fully complied with the agreement.
+Russia denied having breached the INF Treaty and said the 9M-729 missile fully complied with the agreement.

 However, it counter-accused the US of breaching the treaty by placing a missile defence shield (effectively missiles designed to shoot down other missiles) in Europe, and with weapons carried on drones.